SymfonyCasts/symfony7/sfcasts/foundry-relations.md

 symfony console doctrine:fixtures:load
 ```

 Query the ships.
-Perfect!
-We're back to 23.

 ```terminal-silent
 symfony console doctrine:query:sql "SELECT * FROM starship"
 ```

+Perfect!
+We're back to 23.

 ## Factories are Object Recipes

 Fun fact!
 We can use these factory instances like *recipes* for creating objects.
-`Starship::new(['status' => StarshipStatusEnum::STATUS_IN_PROGRESS])`
+`StarshipFactory::new(['status' => StarshipStatusEnum::STATUS_IN_PROGRESS])`
-doesn't actually create an object in the database.
+does *not* create an object in the database.
 Nope: `new()` means a new
-instance of the factory, not a new object in the database.
+instance of the factory.
 And when you pass a
-*factory* for a property, Foundry delays creating the
+*factory* for a property, Foundry delays creating that
 object until and if it's needed.
-Only if the `Starship` is *not* overridden will it
+So, only if the `Starship` is *not* overridden
-create a new `Starship` with status "in progress" and save it.
-This is the best-practice
+will it create a new `Starship` with status "in progress" and save it.
+This is
-when setting relationships in Foundry: set them to a factory instance.
+actually the best-practice when setting relationships in Foundry: set them to a
+factory instance.

 Clean up our fixtures by removing the override and... switch back to
 `randomOrCreate()` because, let's be honest, it's a pretty useful method.